stephhoneyy/rt-ai-workshop/intro_prompt_engineering.md

 # Introduction to Prompting

 ## What is a Prompt?
-A prompt is simply what you type into ChatGPT — like asking a question or giving instructions.
+A prompt is simply what you type into ChatGPT, like asking a question or giving instructions.

 Example:
 > "Create an usher roster for September with A, B, and C."